<body bgcolor="white">

 "Our success is not measured by what we accomplish, but by the oppositions we have encountered, and the courage with which we have maintained the struggle against overwhelming odds."
 Orison Swett Marden

-He was awarded numerous academic prizes over the years and was delighted to receive one from his footballing heros, lanky centre forward Ian Ormondroyd.
+He was awarded numerous academic prizes over the years and was delighted to receive one from his footballing heros, lanky centre forward Ian Ormondroyd (pictured right).

-He was a keen programmer since childhood and wrote games for the Commodore 64 and other computers.
-Based on rave reviews in Computer and Video Games and other magazines of one game, he was offered a job in Electronic Arts in the USA.
-Unknown to them he was only 16 years old and had to turn down the position and a new life in California.
+He was a keen programmer since childhood and wrote games for the Commodore 64, Acorn Electron / BBC Micro, and other computers.
+Based on rave reviews in Computer and Video Games and other magazines, he was offered a job for Electronic Arts in the USA.
+Unknown to them he was only 16 years old and had to turn down the position, a new life in California, and probably stock equity which went on to be worth many millions, to continue with his studies.

-Nadeem has resided in Tooting, Earl's Court and Camden.
-In 2004, he moved to an apartment in a Georgian house in Bloomsbury, central London and is still busy refurbishing the place.
+Nadeem has resided in Tooting, Earl's Court, Camden and the West End of London.
 In his spare time he likes to read: some of his favourite authors are Jane Austen, Bernard Malamud, Edward Said and Ali Shariati, and he rarely leaves home without a copy of his beloved London Review of Books to read on the tube.

 Click here to watch short film which reflects Azam's experiences with women.
 And here's why he may have had problems finding a partner!

 Nadeem in Heidelberg, Germany.
-Heidelberg and Cambridge are Nadeem's two favourite cities in the world.
+Heidelberg, Cambridge and Newcastle are Nadeem's three favourite cities in the world.
 Click to see larger size picture

-Holiday picture from 1982.
+Picture from 1982 in which Nadeem's father is trying to take him on holiday.
 It never was easy getting Nadeem to part from his computer...

 Click here to return to the homepage